ashejim/C769/_build/html/_sources/task3.md

 **How long should task 3 be?**

-Review the [task 3 example](task3:example).
+Review the [task 3 examples](resources:examples).
 As task 3 mainly rewrites task, task 3 is typically similar in length.
 They will assess task 3 independently of task 2.
 Don't assume they'll compare the two.

 **My capstone is not a real project.
 What do I do for the deliverables?**